Trekkers at EBC

 Meals: Breakfast, Lunch, and Dinner

-• Day 10: Hike to Kala Patthar (18,208ft/ 5,555m) viewpoint, trek to Gorak Shep to Pheriche (13,945ft/ 4,250m)- About 6 hours
+Day 10: Hike to Kala Patthar (18,208ft/ 5,555m) viewpoint, trek to Gorak Shep to Pheriche (13,945ft/ 4,250m)- About 6 hours

 Before dawn, without second thoughts, we hike to Kala Patthar, the second climax of the trip, to witness the most stunning sunrise on Mt.
 Everest.
 We’ll be trekking on the trails of the colorful hillside (decorated by flowering Rhododendron trees during spring); the overall surroundings would be so magical.

-Our Everest Base Camp Trek takes us to the bridge over the ImjaKhola and goes into the forest of Juniper.
+Our Everest Base Camp Trek takes us to the bridge over the ImjaKhola and goes into the Juniper forest.
 We walk at the ground level through the woods; we reach Dingboche.
 The trek is quite challenging, but it’s worth the hard work.
 Kala Patthar is the most popular viewpoint in the Khumbu region.
 The splendid view of Mt.
 Everest is better than the one from the base camp itself.
 You will see colorful prayer flags as we climb above the rocky trails on the top.

 At the top of Kala Patthar